ibell/pdsim/doc/install_build.rst

 #.
 Install the most recent version for windows from `git for windows <https://git-scm.com/download>`_.
 Accept all the defaults.

-#. (optional, but strongly recommended) Install TortoiseGit from `TortoiseGit installs <http://code.google.com/p/tortoisegit/wiki/Download>`_ (pick the right version for your operating system)
+#. (optional, but recommended) Install TortoiseGit from `TortoiseGit installs <http://code.google.com/p/tortoisegit/wiki/Download>`_ (pick the right version for your operating system).
+Other solid graphical git interface options are VSCode or GitKraken

 **LINUX/OSX** :